Margaret Murray: In literature

 Simpson noted that the publication of the Murray thesis in the Encyclopædia Britannica made it accessible to "journalists, film-makers popular novelists and thriller writers", who adopted it "enthusiastically".
 It influenced the work of Aldous Huxley and Robert Graves.
 Murray's ideas shaped the depiction of paganism in the work of historical novelist Rosemary Sutcliff.
+Murray's ideas about religion can also be discerned in the fictions of another British historical novelist, Henry Treece.
 It was also an influence on the American horror author H. P. Lovecraft, who cited The Witch-Cult in Western Europe in his writings about the fictional cult of Cthulhu.
+Another horror writer, Dennis Wheatley, incorporated Murray's ideas about witchcraft into his novel The Devil Rides Out and cited Murray's work in his non-fiction book on the occult, The Devil and all his Works.

 The author Sylvia Townsend Warner cited Murray's work on the witch-cult as an influence on her 1926 novel Lolly Willowes, and sent a copy of her book to Murray in appreciation, with the two meeting for lunch shortly after.
 There was nevertheless some difference in their depictions of the witch-cult; whereas Murray had depicted an organised pre-Christian cult, Warner depicted a vague family tradition that was explicitly Satanic.

 In 1927, Warner lectured on the subject of witchcraft, exhibiting a strong influence from Murray's work.
 Analysing the relationship between Murray and Warner, the English literature scholar Mimi Winick characterised both as being "engaged in imagining new possibilities for women in modernity".

+The fantasy novel Lammas Night is based on the same idea of the role of the royal family.